mkraquiz/munchyco.github.io/index.md

 ## Developer Guide: Modifying the Code

 It is highly recommended to use a software such as IntelliJ to edit and modify manoa munchies.
 Once acquiring the necessary software, majority of the components and functionality is located in the "client" and "imports" folder.

+# Community Feedback

+We have asked five people to review manoa munchies and give their honest opinion about it.
+Here's what they have to say.

 ## Contact Us